scribbler00/fastrenewables/README.md

 > A framework for transfer learning in the context of renewable timeseries power forecasts.

-We hope this project will help you to get good results for limited data in renewable power forecasts.
+We hope this project will help you to get excelent results for limited data in renewable power forecasts.

 ## Install